 This course will aid in developing skills to increase horsemanship ability and knowledge so that the student can more effectively communicate with the young horse.
 The fundamentals of equine behavior are studied.
 Ground training methods are applied to teach the young horse discipline while increasing the training and value of the horse.
 Stable management, equipment, and pedigrees will also be discussed.
 Sophomore standing.

 Prerequisite: EQSC 2364 or concurrent enrollment.

 EQSC 3355.
 Foaling Practicum.
 3 Hours.

 Students engage in practical, hands-on experiences of foaling mares.
 Endocrinology of parturition, nutritional management of mares and foals, and rebreeding management of post-partum mares are examined.

 EQSC 4096.
 Directed Study.
 1-6 Hours.

 Arranged professional and developmental learning experiences incorporating a practical application of equine skills and practices.
-To include internships, individual research and industry studies.
+Topics may include internships, individual research, and industry studies.
 Variable Credit (1-6).

 Prerequisite: Sophomore standing.

 The course will be an in-depth study of equitation including simple and advanced maneuvers that are essential to various types of equine performance events.
 Students will be expected to strengthen communication skills between horse and rider through various exercises.
 The university equestrian team will be developed from this course.
 Junior standing.

 Prerequisite: EQSC 3340.